 Each mao or jiao (these words are used interchangeably) is worth 1/10th of 1 RMB.
 How Chinese use mao or jiao in spoken conversation is similar to how you communicate cents in USD.

-For example if I wanted to say 5.50 Chinese RMB, I would say, “5 kuài 5 máo qián (qián means money in Mandarin) or just shorten it to 5 kuài 5.
+For example if I wanted to say 5.50 RMB, I would say, “5 kuài 5 máo qián (qián means money in Mandarin) or just shorten it to 5 kuài 5.

-It will take some practice developing an ear to understand for how much something costs in China, but you can get a head start using some resources I recommend for learning Chinese or just use my go-to-trick of bringing out your phone’s calculator when asking for how much something costs in China.
+It will take some practice developing an ear to understand for how much something costs in China, but you can get a head start using some resources I recommend for learning Mandarin or just use my go-to-trick of bringing out your phone’s calculator when asking for how much something costs in China.

 In any case, you’ll likely also get decent practice at hearing Chinese currency numbers when bargaining for things in China.